New South Carolina laws that go into effect in July 2018

 The group, with members appointed by the governor and State House leaders, will decide whether selling Santee Cooper is a good idea, pick which assets of the multi-faceted power behemoth could be sold, study the utility’s finances and pension liabilities and evaluate Santee Cooper’s long-term contract with the co-ops, among other things.

-The committee, however, cannot proactively begin the process of selling Santee Cooper by accepting or fielding offers.
+The committee, however, cannot begin the process of selling Santee Cooper by accepting or fielding offers.

 Santee Cooper transparency